-Because of our size, the breadth and complexity of our products and the constant evolution of our supply chain, it is difficult to identify actors downstream from our direct suppliers.
+Due to our size, the breadth and complexity of our products and the constant evolution of our supply chain, it is difficult to identify actors downstream from our direct suppliers.

-We identified nine suppliers whose products may contain 3TG minerals.
-We surveyed these suppliers in order to identify the 3TG minerals contained in the products they supply us with the SORs that process the 3TG minerals and the country of origin of those 3TG minerals.
+We identified five suppliers whose products may contain 3TG minerals.
+We surveyed these suppliers in order to identify the source of the 3TG minerals contained in the products they supply us.
+This was done in order to identify the SORs that process the 3TG minerals and the country of origin of those 3TG minerals.
 The survey was conducted by utilizing the CMRT.
-We received responses from six of the suppliers (67%)
+We received responses from four of the suppliers (80%).

-We compared SORs identified by the supply chain survey against the list of facilities that have received a "conflict free" validation by programs such as the CFSI.
+We compared SORs identified by the supply chain survey against the list of facilities that have received a "conflict free" designation by programs such as the RMI.